nkuegler/r2_processing/docs/doc_t2_processing.md

 - **SLURM** - For job scheduling
 - **[batch_gnlc repository](https://github.com/nkuegler/batch_gnlc/)** - with all its dependencies

-The provided singularity container contains a full working environment with all necessary binaries for running the scripts in this repository (batch_gnlc repository is still needed and the GNLC step does not run insie the container yet). \
+The provided singularity container contains a full working environment with all necessary binaries for running the scripts in this repository (batch_gnlc repository is still needed and the GNLC step does not run inside the container yet). \
 **If you are planning to avoid the container**, you need to set set up an environment containing the following software tools and packages (and adjust the code in several locations):
 - **PyMRItools** - Checked out at commit `7d29483`
   - GitHub: [schmidt-jo/PyMRItools](https://github.com/schmidt-jo/PyMRItools)